mechelement/mechelement/README.md

 ### Hi there 👋
+### This is a test to see if my bio page is working.
+### I am currently working on my capstone project
+### I am currently learning about machine learning and neural networks.
 <!--
 **mechelement/mechelement** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.